keymetrics/doc-pm2/en/plus/guide/modules.md

 Module configuration can be added into the `package.json` file.

-The `config` attribute gathers parameters that will be accessible in the module in the callback of `pmx.initModule()`.
+The `config` attribute gathers parameters that will be accessible in the module in the callback of `io.initModule()`.

 The `apps` attribute contains the same configuration as the ecosystem file.
 Don't forget that a module is a process like any other ones.